The Pretend War

 "The Pretend War" is the fourth episode of the fourth season of the American anthology black comedy–crime drama television series Fargo.
-It is the 34th overall episode of the series and was written by series creator Noah Hawley and supervising producer Stefani Robinson and directed by Dearbhla Walsh.
-It originally aired on FX on October 11, 2020.
+It's the 34th overall episode of the series and was written by series creator Noah Hawley and supervising producer Stefani Robinson and directed by Dearbhla Walsh.
+It originally aired on FX on Oct.
+11, 2020.

 The season is set in Kansas City, Missouri from November 1950 to early 1951, and follows two crime syndicates as they vie for control of the underground.
 One of these is Loy Cannon, the head of a crime syndicate made up of black migrants fleeing the Jim Crow South who have a contentious relationship with the Italian Kansas City mafia.
 In the episode, tensions between the Cannon Limited and the Fadda Family increase after the robbery at the slaughterhouse.

 According to Nielsen Media Research, the episode was seen by an estimated 0.76 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics, who viewed the episode as an improvement over the previous episodes, highlighting the directing, tension and cinematography as strong points.

 Plot

-While smuggling weapons in a truck, Calamita (Gaetano Bruno) is intercepted in the road by Cannon Limited's henchmen.
+While smuggling weapons in a truck, Calamita (Gaetano Bruno) is intercepted in the road by henchmen from the Cannon Limited.
 They kill the truck's driver, steal the weapons and brand Calamita's left cheek with a burning gun barrel.
-Loy (Chris Rock) then sells the weapons to Mort Kellerman and the Fargo Mafia at cost, reserving a favor from them in the event that they're needed during a war with the Faddas.
+Loy (Chris Rock) then sells the weapons to Mort Kellerman and the Fargo Mafia at a cost, reserving a favor from them in the event that they're needed during a war with the Fadda family.

-Fadda consigliere Ebal Violante (Francesco Acquaroli) are angered by the attack, but is confused when Doctor Senator (Glynn Turman) mentions the assassination attempt on Lemuel (Matthew Elam).
+Fadda consigliere Ebal Violante (Francesco Acquaroli) is angered by the attack but is confused when Doctor Senator (Glynn Turman) mentions the assassination attempt on Lemuel (Matthew Elam).
 Rabbi (Ben Whishaw) informs Josto (Jason Schwartzman) about the failed hit, saying Gaetano (Salvatore Esposito) ordered it.
 Josto is angered by the revelation.
 It is also revealed that Josto is now in a sexual relationship with Oraetta (Jessie Buckley).
-Oraetta, meanwhile, is approached by Ethelrida (E'myri Crutchfield) about a potential job offer as her family is struggling.
+Oraetta, meanwhile, is approached by Ethelrida (E'myri Crutchfield) about a potential job offer, as her family is struggling.
 Oraetta agrees to hire her as a housekeeper.

-Josto confronts Gaetano for giving orders without his permission, threatening to shoot him at the genitals in front of his followers.
+Josto confronts Gaetano for giving orders without his permission, threatening to shoot him at the genitals.
 He then leaves to meet with Odis (Jack Huston), who was forced to bring Deafy (Timothy Olyphant) with him.
-Deafy briefly talks with Gaetano, remarking that he wiped out an Italian crime family in Salt Lake City, intimidating him.
-Meanwhile, while cleaning Oraetta's house, Ethelrida finds Oraetta's secret closet where she keeps various poisons, mementos from her victims, and newspaper clippings about her killings.
+Deafy briefly talks with Gaetano, remarking that he wiped out an Italian crime family in Salt Lake City.
+Meanwhile, while cleaning Oraetta's house, Ethelrida finds a secret closet where she keeps various poisons, mementos from her victims and newspaper clippings about her killings.
 She decides to leave the house after stealing a clipping and Donatello's ring, forgetting her notebook in the closet.